asticode/astilectron/README.md

 `astilectron` is an Electron app that provides an API over a TCP socket that allows executing Electron's method as well as capturing Electron's events.

+# Warning

+This project is not maintained anymore.

 # Architecture

     +-----------------------+    TCP    +-------------+    IPC   +---------------------+